santimariani/santimariani/README.md

 Here are some quick Santi Lore facts:

-• 🇦🇷 I'm originally from Argentina (so, hablo español). <br></br>.
+• 🇦🇷 I'm originally from Argentina (so, hablo español). <br>
-• 🏠 I live in Spartanburg and LOVE it!
+• 🏠 I live in Spartanburg and LOVE it! <br>
 • 🎭 I once performed in a children’s opera and had a BLAST doing it.
 • 💵 Finance degree?
 Check.
 Nerdy charm?
 Double check.
 • 🍷 I’ve sipped hot wine in Poland and touched Michelangelo's Pieta in Italy (fancy, right?).